 Although these offshore drilling rigs, otherwise known as the upstream sector of oil and gas, cost more to construct and maintain than land drilling, they produce much more oil per day.
 These rigs also come at an environmental and economic cost.
 Offshore drilling not only pollutes the oceans and harms the marine ecosystem, but it also pollutes the air, intensifying the effects on climate change.
 There is a high risk of both accidental spills as well as the release of oil, chemicals and radioactive materials to the sea through the “routine operation of production platforms” according to the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR).

-Between 2000-2011, 4,123 separate spills were recorded in the North Sea, of which, only seven oil companies were fined according to an investigation carried out by The Guardian.
+Between 2000-2011, 4,123 separate spills were recorded in the North Sea, for which only seven oil companies were fined, according to an investigation carried out by The Guardian.
 Total fines resulted in £74,000 and not a single company paid more than £20,000.
 By 2014, oil and gas spills were increasing, with the United Kingdom alone reporting a total of 601 spills.
 A 14.5% increase from 2013.

 Another spill occurred during 2016 in what BP called a “technical issue,” admitting to a regulatory failure that that led to the discharge of 95 tons of oil within the North Sea.
 This oil was left in the water to disperse naturally.
 According to BP, no clean-up of the spill was ever enacted.
 BP was charged only £7000 in fines.

 The Paris Agreement brought together all nations and was signed in 2016 in response to the global threat of climate change.
 This agreement created the goal of keeping global temperatures from rising and remaining well below 2 degrees Celsius above preindustrial levels, with a target of 1.5°C.